-In the late 1800s, the sponge industry boomed with residents harvesting sponges from as far south as Key West.
+In the late 1800s, the sponge industry boomed, with residents harvesting sponges from as far south as Key West.
 Divers used techniques hailing from Greece, which proliferated the level of harvests.
 This saw an equally rapid number of immigrants from Greece.
-Today, Tarpon Springs is the largest Greek community within the United States.
+Today, Tarpon Springs is the largest Greek community in the United States.

 Aside from strolling the Tarpon Springs Sponge Docks and watching the sponge boats come home, check out one of the many top-notch restaurants in town serving Greek cuisine.